 The New User Approve plugin makes it super easy to manage the moderation queue for user registrations.

-You’ll see the list of user registrations awaiting moderation.
-You can then go ahead and approve or deny the user registration.
+You’ll see the list of user registrations awaiting moderation – go ahead and approve or deny the user registration.

-Allow Specific Users to Bypass User Regisration Moderation
+Allow Specific Users to Bypass User Registration Moderation

-New User Approve also allows you to create invitation codes that users can use to register on your website and bypass the moderation queue.
+The New User Approve plugin also lets you create special invitation codes.
+Users with these codes can register on your website and skip the moderation queue entirely.

-To do this, you’ll want to go to New User Approve » Invitation Code and enter a unique code in the ‘Add codes’ box.
+To do this, you’ll want to go to Approve New Users » Invitation Code and enter a unique code in the ‘Add codes’ box.

 You can also set a usage limit for the invitation code and choose an expiry date.
 Once done, don’t forget to save your changes.